CID-LAB-i3S/MitoticMemory/README.md

 ### 1. Install dependencies

-Download and install the relevant Python packages (e.g. using the Anaconda + conda management system):
+Download and install the relevant Python packages (e.g. using the Anaconda + conda management system for Windows, macOS, and Linux):

 | Package | Version |
 |---|---|